Victorinox Maverick 241602 Review

 You’ll find answers to all of those questions in the rest of this review.

 The Victorinox Maverick Large Features

-The model of the Maverick watch I’m reviewing here is the “large” version.
-To be precise, it is the model 241602.
+The model of the Victorinox Maverick watch I’m reviewing here is the “large” version.
+To be precise, it is model Ref 241602.

 This is one of the more affordable variants of the Maverick watch, but not necessarily the best one.
 But if you’re not in the mood to spend more than $250 on a watch, then this is just the right model to look at.
 And that’s Amazon’s pricing – at Victorinox, you’ll have to pay twice that.
 So, bear that in mind.